Denis Sergeev (GRU officer): Involvement in GRU operations in Europe

-Sergeev was involved in the establishment of a total of eight companies between 2004 and 2012, were opened and later liquidated.
+Sergeev was involved in the establishment of a total of eight companies between 2004 and 2012, which were opened and later liquidated.
 He was shareholder or managing director; at times other suspected GRU officers were involved in the companies.
 The purpose of these companies, whose names imitate larger Russian companies, is unclear.
-NZZ speculated, that may have been used to launder money or as a fictitious employer to GRU employees.
+NZZ speculated, that they may have been used to launder money or as a fictitious employer to GRU employees.
 Sergeyev got a personal bank loan of about one million USD, about whose use nothing is known.

 Involvement in the poisoning of Emil Gebrev

 One of the aliases of Sergeev, "Sergei Fedotov", was on a Russian passport used in Bulgaria at the time of the Novichok poisoning of Emil Gebrev, a Sofia arms dealer.
 The poisoning was acute.

-The investigative website Bellingcat teamed up with investigative journalists at German daily Der Spiegel to report in November 2019 on a possible involvement in a poison attack on the Bulgarian arms manufacturer Emilian Gebrev in the spring of 2015.
-The Bulgarian Prosecutor General's Office has confirmed the presence of Sergeev during the period of the attack but the investigation was shuttered by July 2019 amid Gebrev's claims of cowardice.
+The investigative website Bellingcat teamed up with investigative journalists at German daily Der Spiegel to report in November 2019 on Sergeev's possible involvement in a poison attack on the Bulgarian arms manufacturer Emilian Gebrev in the spring of 2015.
+The Bulgarian Prosecutor General's Office has confirmed the presence of Sergeev during the period of the attack but the investigation was shuttered by July 2019, amid Gebrev's claims of cowardice.

 Three individuals including Sergeev were charged in absentia by the Bulgarians with attempted murder "by intoxication with an unidentified phosphorus-organic substance" in January 2020.
 The substance used to poison the three Bulgarians may have been a banned pesticide called Amiton, known in Russia as Tetram.
-Curiously, there was as of January 2020 no record of written communication between officials in Bulgaria and the OPCW in this matter.
+Curiously, as of January 2020, there was no record of written communication between officials in Bulgaria and the OPCW in this matter.

 Involvement in the poisoning of Sergei and Yulia Skripal

 In February 2019, Bellingcat confirmed that a third Russian GRU officer was present in the United Kingdom when the Skripals' were poisoned by Novichok in March 2018.
 In September 2021, Bellingcat revealed Sergeev's identity and wrote that he was "a high-ranking GRU officer".
-Furthermore, Bellingcat established that "Russian authorities have taken the unusual measure of erasing any public records" of Sergeev's existence, as well as the other two main suspects in the Skripal posioning.
+Furthermore, Bellingcat established that "Russian authorities have taken the unusual measure of erasing any public records" of Sergeev's existence, as well as the other two main suspects in the Skripal poisoning.

-Sergeev is said to had a senior position to the executing GRU-agents Chepiga and Mishkin in the Skripal poisoning operation.
+Sergeev is said to have had a senior position to the executing GRU-agents Chepiga and Mishkin in the Skripal poisoning operation.
 He was likely in charge of coordinating the operation in Salisbury.